United Church of Christ in the Philippines and Silliman University

 The program in the Philippines is about developing servant-leaders through faith in action.
 The 10-month placement will include immersions into different church and community settings that expose the Philippine reality as a mosaic for reflection and socio-cultural understanding.
 Each volunteer will be matched with specific and suitable work responsibility in one setting addressing relevant and compelling issues that requires transformative community action.

 The Philippines is an archipelago of more than 7,000 islands in the Pacific Ocean.
 Most of its 98 million inhabitants live on 11 main islands.
 Independence from Spain came in 1898, and from the United States in 1946.
 Today the Philippines continues to emerge from the colonial dependency that hindered its capacity to prosper and develop.
 Spanish and American influence in the Philippines is still pervasive.
 The Philippines is one of the poorest nations in Asia and is torn by internal conflicts caused by disenchantment with a long history of social injustice to the poor and marginalized.
 The United Church of Christ in the Philippines was established in 1948 and is a union of several early Protestant churches that were in mission in the Philippines.
 It is a minority church in a culture that is 80 percent Roman Catholic, 10 percent Protestant, 6 percent Muslim, and 4 percent indigenous and Chinese religions.
+Placements may include assisting in church-related schools, development programs, work with women and children, and human rights organizations.

 Intentional Community Living